Aman9026/Custom-Filters/README.md

 ```

-## Remove particular color from image
+## Remove or Amplify a color from image

 Split Color from colorful image: